life-and-dev/ofgod/about.md

 ---
-description: About the main author of this website
+description: Learn about the author's journey from doubt to faith and the mission behind this website exploring God's character.
 ---

 # About the author